liptakmatyas/GetData_PeerAssessment/CodeBook.md

 ### Calculating the averages

-The `calculateAverages` function first melts the merged data set based on the two levels of subjects and activities, then it summarizes the melted data for each variable for each activity for each subject by calculating the `mean` using the `ddply` function.
+The `calculateAverages` function calculates the final result of the project:

+1. It melts the merged data set based on the two levels of `Subject` and `Activity` using the `melt` function (from package `reshape2`).
+2. It then summarizes the molten data for each `Subject` for each `Activity` for each `Variable` by calculating the `mean` using the `ddply` function (from package `plyr`).

 ### Saving the result

 The final output of the project is a tidy data file with the average of each variable for each activity and each subject.
-The `saveResult` function saves the received data set in a plain text file using the `write.table` function.
+The `saveResult` function saves the received data set as a plain text file using the `write.table` function.

+The results are saved to `averages.txt`.

 Relevant configuration variables: